-Physically (in person) - Recruitment mainly takes place through existing peer networks.
+- ▶ Physically (in person) Recruitment mainly takes place through existing peer networks.
 Rather than being a stranger, children will often know the person recruiting them.
 Children are often drawn into those gangs by friends and within friendship groups.
-Adults who had been exploited as a child and who are still involved in criminal gangs will now recruit and exploit other young people ('peer on peer abuse').
-In some cases, children will be recruited through family members such as siblings who are already involved

-©101021801 HEROES Project Consortium

-299 Havard, T. (2022).
-Serious youth violence: County lines drug dealing and the Government response.
-In: House of Commons Library.
-Number 9264.
-February 2022.

-300 Home Office (2018 a).
-Criminal Exploitation of children and vulnerable adults: County Lines guidance.
-September 2018.

-301 National Society for the Prevention of Cruelty to Children (NSPCC) (n.d.).
-Grooming with a County Lines gang.
-303 In general, gangs may target and approach children at schools and further as well as higher educational institutions, special educational needs schools, places for alternative provision outside of mainstream education, foster homes, and homeless shelters.
-There have been cases where exploiters forced children that were living in a secure children's home to recruit others from within that home to pay an accumulated debt.
-Additionally, exploiters may drive around a community where young people are known to be committing antisocial behaviour while hanging around on the streets.
+Adults who had been exploited as a child and who are still involved in criminal gangs will now recruit and exploit other young people ('peer-on-peer abuse').
+In some cases, children will be recruited through family members, such as siblings who are already involved with a County Lines gang.
+303 In general, gangs may target and approach children at schools and further educational institutions, including special educational needs schools, places for alternative provision outside of mainstream education, foster homes, and homeless shelters.
+There have been cases where exploiters forced children who were living in secure children's home to recruit others from within that home to pay an accumulated debt.
+Additionally, exploiters may drive around a community where young people are known to be committing antisocial behaviour while hanging around on the streets. - ▶ Social media platforms Diverse social media platforms are increasingly used to make initial contact with children and young adults to groom and recruit them into County Lines drug trafficking gangs.
+This trend has only increased during COVID-19 restrictions as more young people were spending time online.

-302 The Children's Society, Victim Support, the National Police Chiefs' Council (NPCC) (2018).
-Children and young people trafficked for the purpose of criminal exploitation in relation to country lines: A toolkit for professionals.

-Social media platforms - Diverse social media platforms are increasingly used to make initial contact with children and young adults to groom and recruit them into County Lines drug trafficking gangs.
-This trend has been only increased during COVID-19 restrictions as more young people spent time online.
 'Online grooming' is the act of developing a relationship with a child to enable their abuse and exploitation both online and offline.
 Social media offers a way to infiltrate friendship groups, build rapport, befriend children, and influence their behaviour.
-Facebook is used the most to groom young people followed by Instagram and WhatsApp.
-Additional apps used include Snapchat, TikTok as well as online gaming platforms304 Snapchat is particularly attractive as messages are set up to vanish after a short period of time.

-- Social media has helped gang members glamorising their lifestyle online to attract and recruit new members305.
-While drug gangs have been using music videos uploaded to YouTube for a long time to promote their lifestyle, gang members - who are often considered 'local celebrities' in their area - have become social media influencers on Instagram and Snapchat.
+Facebook is used the most to groom young people, followed by Instagram and WhatsApp.
+Additional apps used include Snapchat, TikTok as well as online gaming platforms304 Snapchat is particularly attractive as messages are set up to vanish after a short period of time. - Social media has helped gang members glamorise their lifestyle online to attract and recruit new members305.
+While drug gangs have been using music videos uploaded to YouTube for a long time to promote their lifestyle, gang members, who are often considered 'local celebrities' in their area, have become social media influencers on Instagram and Snapchat.
 They interact with vulnerable young people (by liking or commenting on their posts online) to make them feel special and singled out.
-Being involved in drug gangs may also offer children something to brag about to their friends. - One strategy of gang members is to lure young people in by vaguely advertising for a job to 'get some money306 Through geo mapping/geo fencing on social media platforms such as Snapchat, exploiters can identify and message a huge number of children who are living in a particular area of interest and who might want to 'earn money'.
-Due to the COVID-19 pandemic, gangs have shifted their focus more on recruiting children and young adults in drug market importing locations (rather than relying on young people from urban centres moving drugs in small quantities on trains to the importing locations).
-Recruiting gang members will, firstly, do research (e.g., on the potential demand, customers, costs, profits, etc.) on a new area where they want to set up a line.
-Subsequently, exploiters will consider the demographic of the target area and select children via social media accordingly; - County Lines perpetrators are grooming young people and encourage them to refer their friends as potential drug runners.
-This is considered a form of extended peer-influence, so called 'mate exploitation', facilitated through social media platforms. - Another phenomenon is called 'lover boys' also widely known in sexual exploitation where vulnerable young women and girls are being targeted, creating a false impression of a romantic relationship307.
+Being involved in drug gangs may also offer children something to brag about to their friends.